Content marketing pays well, particularly for specialist writers, with rates starting at $1 a word. Here’s how to get started.

 Why Freelance Journalists Should Consider Content Marketing Writing

-I introduced content marketing into my freelancing business last year.
+I introduced content marketing into my freelancing business in 2014.
 And when I did my annual sums in December, I found—much to my amazement—that my income had doubled from the year before.
 This extra income was all from the content marketing work.
-Even better?
-I’d only spent 20% of my time doing it.

 The answer to that question is why content marketing writing has become such an amazing opportunity for freelance journalists.